 “Partygate”: accused of “breaking the law”, Boris Johnson is preparing to act

-Boris Johnson will tackle the “underlying culture” in Downing Street that allowed several parties in full confinement, the chairman of his Conservative Party said on Sunday about this scandal which shakes the British Prime Minister, accused by the opposition of having “broken the law”.
+Boris Johnson will tackle the “underlying culture” in Downing Street that allowed several parties in full confinement, the chairman of his Conservative Party said on Sunday regarding this scandal which shakes the British Prime Minister, accused by the opposition of having “broken the law”.

 • Read also: COVID-19: “encouraging signs” in the United Kingdom for the lifting of restrictions